Elang89/adj-digits/README.md

 `cargo test`

+Additionally, tests are run on github actions.
+Please check the jobs from the workflows specified in `lint.yml` and `test.yml`.

 ## Choice of Language

 I chose to use Rust for this project because I wanted to try something different.
 Python is the language I know best, but I also wanted to show case my skills in other languages, in particular Rust, especially because it has a steep learning curve.
 I believe this demonstrates that I am capable of learning other languages and technologies, even if they are not listed on my CV.